amiller/dstack-examples/custom-domain/dstack-ingress/README.md

 ### Prerequisites

-- Host your domain on Cloudflare and have access to the Cloudflare account with API token
+- Host your domain on one of the supported DNS providers
+- Have appropriate API credentials for your DNS provider (see [DNS Provider Configuration](DNS_PROVIDERS.md) for details)

 ### Deployment